Video and Model Details

 The temple was built on less than half an acre, on the site of the former mission home in downtown Tokyo.
 The mission home had to be demolished for the temple construction to proceed.
 Construction started immediately after demolition.
 No public Groundbreaking or Site Dedication was held.
 Additional property was successfully acquired on either side, allowing for a more beautiful and functional building to be designed and adjoining annexes to be added for worker apartments and patron housing.

 An open house was held 15 September through 18 October 1980, to allow the public to see the interior of the new Mormon temple.
-Visitors to the public open house of the Tokyo Japan Temple numbered about 48,000.
-Some attended in the robes of their religion.
+Visitors to the public open house of the Tokyo Japan Temple numbered about 48,000, an average of 1,600 per day for each of the 30 days of the open house.
+Some visitors attended in the robes of their religion.

-The First Presidency of The Church of Jesus Christ of Latter-day Saints has announced the closure of the Tokyo Japan Temple later this year for extensive renovations.
-The temple will close in October 2017.
+The First Presidency announced the closure of the Tokyo Japan Temple for extensive renovations.
+The temple closed September 29, 2017.
 The renovations will help maintain functionality, efficiency, and beauty.
 The temple will receive mechanical upgrades along with updates in finishes and furnishings.
 The Renovations are expected to be completed in 2020.
 Once the renovations are complete, a public open house and rededication services will be announced.
 While the temple is closed, Latter-day Saints will be able to attend neighboring temples.

 The temple site is .46 acres in a beautiful residential area across from the historical Arisugawa Memorial Park.
 The site works well because it is near the embassy and is only a five-minute walk from the subway station.
 The site had previously been used by the Church as a mission headquarters, but it was demolished to make room for the temple.
 The temple was designed to go up instead of out because land is scarce in the area.
 A parking garage is underneath the temple and an apartment for the temple president and matron is above the temple.